RBK Half Race Day Information

 The Finish is in the same place as the start in Kingston Market Place.

 The timing chip inside your number will record your race time as you cross the line.
 Make certain that you run over the matting in the finish funnel, this will ensure that your chip is registered.
 Once you have crossed the finish line, don’t stop, keep moving to the end of the funnels; stay in the exact order in which you have finished.
 Please don’t get ahead of anyone in the finish funnels.
 This is very important for accurate timing and placing.
 If someone gets in front of you, politely ask them to go back, they may not only get your hard earned place and time, but they may also mess the whole results up.

 Please recycle your running number!
 We have a recycling policy for the race so please help by dropping your number into the bins provided, unless you wish to keep it as a race momento.

-On completion of the race, runners will be presented with their finishers medal, fruit and water.
+On completion of the race, runners will be presented with their finishers medal, T-shirt, fruit and water.

 If you have a medical condition that will need consideration should you be taken ill, during the race, please write the details on the back of your race number.
 If you feel unwell before the race, or have not been well for a few days prior to the event, please do not start; remember there is always another year and another race.